Derek Chauvin's trial in death of George Floyd begins with showing jurors video of his final moments - KESQ

 The three charges against Chauvin are to be considered separately, so he could be convicted of all, some, or none of them.

-If convicted, Chauvin could face up to 40 years in prison for second-degree murder, up to 25 years for third-degree murder and up to 10 years for second-degree manslaughter.
-Minnesota’s sentencing guidelines recommend about 12.5 years in prison for each murder charge and about four years for the manslaughter charge.
+If convicted, Minnesota’s sentencing guidelines recommend about 12.5 years in prison for each murder charge and about four years for the manslaughter charge.

-Witness testimony in the trial is expected to last about four weeks, followed by jury deliberations.

 Comments